A Window of Opportunity: How Windowing Saved Our Data Table

 The second option is react-table in its newest version (7), by Tanner Linsley.
 Unlike version 6 it supports windowing using react-window, as well as filtering and sorting out of the box.
 Also, it includes a change in philosophy as opposed to v.6: it is not at all opinionated about how you structure or design your table.
 With the clever use of the library’s custom hooks, you can have your table look however you want, while creating custom interactions, using the library’s sorting and filtering mechanisms.

 The big selling points of react-table had to do with its support for expanded rows, filtering, sorting and column resizing functionalities.
 Similar functionalities are possible in react-virtualized as well, though they do require custom code that wouldn’t be needed with react-table.
 Another point in its favor was the fact that react-table uses react-window as a means to handle windowing.
 React-window is another library created by Brian Vaughn, which was created as a leaner alternative to react-virtualized.
 It takes fewer resources and actual bundle size by supporting windowing with fewer additional components to handle specific use cases.
 It is the de-facto solution to most excessive rendering happening in lists and tables in modern apps.

 Eventually, after making sure that the team agreed and had no objections, we went with react-table and react-window.
 The migration took a while since some new code was required, along with studying the react-window, react-virtualized, and react-table ecosystems, as well as their respective components.
 Since our UI includes a lot of custom interactions and behavior, like components that need to re-render based on a debounced resizing event of the split pane in which the table resides, among other things, it definitely wasn’t a walk in the park but was without a doubt very worth it.

-The results, compared to before, are amazing (seriously- I’m not kidding) and stay the same regardless of how many messages there are (again, look at the less-laggy UI and the FPS meter, specifically the FPS count!).
+The results of using react-window and react-table, compared to before, are amazing (seriously- I’m not kidding) and stay the same regardless of how many messages there are (again, look at the less-laggy UI and the FPS meter, specifically the FPS count!).